Visser frames for sublogics of $\mathbf{IL}$: Introduction

 \section{Introduction}

-Throughout the introduction, $T$ and $U$ stand for consistent recursively enumerable theories extending Peano Arithmetic $\PA$.
-The notion of interpretability has been investigated in modal logic.
-The language of interpretability logics is obtained by adding the binary modal operator $\rhd$ to the usual language of propositional modal logic.
-The modal formula $A \rhd B$ is intended to mean ``$T+B$ is interpretable in $T+A$".
+Throughout the introduction, let $T$ stand for consistent computably enumerable theories extending Peano Arithmetic $\PA$.
+The notion of interpretability has been investigated through the framework of modal logic.
+The language of interpretability logics is obtained from that of modal propositional logic by adding the binary modal operator $\rhd$, where the modal formula $A \rhd B$ is intended to mean ``$T+B$ is interpretable in $T+A$".
 The logic $\IL$ of interpretability is a base logic to investigate several interpretability logics.
-Berarducci~\cite{Ber90} and Shavrukov~\cite{Sha88} independently proved that the extension $\ILM$ of $\IL$ is arithmetically complete with respect to arithmetical interpretation for any $\Sigma_{1}$-sound theory $T$.
-It is known that the logic $\ILM$ is also the logic of $\Pi_{1}$-conservativity (cf.~H\'ajek and Montagna~\cite{HajMon90}).
-Ignatiev~\cite{Ign91} further investigated the logic of $\Gamma$-conservativity where $\Gamma \in \{\Sigma_{n}, \Pi_{n} : n \geq 1\}$.
-He introduced the logic $\CL$ of conservativity, that is a sublogic of $\IL$, as a base logic to investigate several conservativity logics.
+Berarducci~\cite{Ber90} and Shavrukov~\cite{Sha88} independently proved that the extension $\ILM$ of $\IL$ is arithmetically complete with respect to arithmetical interpretations based on any $\Sigma_{1}$-sound theory $T$.
+It is known that the notions of interpretability and $\Pi_1$-conservativity coincide for computably enumerable extensions of $\PA$, so the logic $\ILM$ is also the logic of $\Pi_{1}$-conservativity (cf.~H\'ajek and Montagna~\cite{HajMon90}), where the formula $A \rhd B$ is read as ``$T+B$ is $\Pi_1$-conservative over $T+A$".
+In this context, Ignatiev~\cite{Ign91} further investigated the logic of $\Gamma$-conservativity for $\Gamma \in \{\Sigma_{n}, \Pi_{n} : n \geq 1\}$ and introduced the logic $\CL$ of conservativity, that is a sublogic of $\IL$, as a base logic to investigate several conservativity logics.